About Classic Margherita Pizza

 Unroll Pillsbury’s Best pizza dough on a baking sheet, leaving the bakeable parchment paper on and so that the dough faces up.
 If desired, you can leave the pizza this way and move on to the next step.
 If you'd rather use your own parchment paper, follow these steps: Place a sheet of nonstick parchment over the top of the dough and smooth it out with your hands.
 Quickly flip the dough and then remove the original parchment paper.
 The dough should now be face up on the new sheet of parchment paper.
 See the above video for an example.

-Using a pastry brush, over the top of the pizza dough thoroughly with olive oil.
+Using a basting brush, cover the top of the pizza dough thoroughly with olive oil.

 Bake pizza for 7 minutes, then remove from oven.